There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 From Storefjell, follow the signage via Einarset towards Lauvsetstølen, but keep left downhill to Robru.
-Use the side road along the northers side of the river to Gol in order to avoid the main road 52.
+Use the side road along the northern side of the river (beware a very! sharp exit to the left just before the bridge towards road 52 at Rorbru) to Gol in order to avoid the main road 52.
 Alternatively, you can make use of the transport between Storefjell and Gol station offered by Storefjell Resort Hotel.

 If you make use of the transport services to/from the train stations, the cycle route is reduced to approx. 195 km.